Brigantine City Council proposes increased beach tag fees for 2021 beach season

 Brigantine seasonal beach passes are still a fraction of the cost of most New Jersey shore towns.
 Although managing Brigantine beaches costs almost $2 million, this is the first price increase in almost 10 years.

 “The beaches in Brigantine are one of our city’s greatest assets.
-We take a lot of pride in making sure they are some of the cleanest, safest, and best-managed beaches in the state,” said Sera.
-“We are so proud that our beaches truly offer something for everyone, whether it’s fishing, walking, jogging, yoga, surfing, paddle boarding, a drive on experience, or simply sunbathing – but all of that comes at a cost.”
+We take a lot of pride in making sure they are some of the cleanest, safest and best-managed beaches in the state,” Sera said.
+“We are so proud that our beaches truly offer something for everyone, whether it’s fishing, walking, jogging, yoga, surfing, paddle boarding, a drive on experience, or simply sunbathing — but all of that comes at a cost.”

-This included hiring more police officers for patrolling, potential cooler inspections, and increasing parking permit fees.
+This included hiring more police officers for patrolling, potential cooler inspections, and increased parking permit fees.

 Get local news delivered to your inbox!